-Channel 4 has unveiled the cast for its upcoming comedy drama series Chivalry.
+Channel 4 has unveiled the cast for its brand comedy drama series Chivalry.

 The new show “unabashedly explores the complex state of gender politics in the #MeToo era in the film and television industry.”